 - Replace the unsweetened almond milk with cashew milk, walnut milk, coconut milk, or any of your favorite non-dairy milks.

 - You can substitute the almond flour for hazelnut flour with a 1:1 ratio if you’d like.

-- If your pancake batter is very watery, add more almond flour until it thickens.
-Various brand have different grinds of almond meals/flours, which may result in various consistencies.
+- If your pancake batter is very watery, add more almond flour or tapioca flour until it thickens.
+Various brands have different grinds of almond meals/flours, which may result in various consistencies.
 If you make this recipe using a meal/flour that is not this exact brand, you may end up with varied results.
 You can also use a small amount (1 teaspoon to 1 tablespoon) of coconut flour to help thicken the batter as well.

 I used the following kitchen tools to prepare this recipe:

 Almond Flour Pancakes